kisom/goutils/README.md

         stealchain/ Dump the verified chain from a TLS connection.
-        tlskeypair/ Check whether a TLS certificate and key file match.
+        tlskeypair/ Check whether a TLS certificate and key file match. lib/            Commonly-useful functions for writing Go programs. logging/        A logging library.
+    mwc/            MultiwriteCloser implementation.
+    sbuf/           A byte buffer that can be wiped.

 Each program should have a small README in the directory with more information.